 At Grand View I teach the radio and TV production courses, as well as Sports & Media, TV in Society and the senior Career Seminar.
 I started here in 1989 after teaching at three other colleges and moving to Iowa from Florida.
 I have worked at 16 radio stations and manage our two campus stations.
 We were one of the first stations in the state to stream audio online and to have a Webcam in the studio.
-I am most proud of the many broadcasting awards that our students have won, including being named the Best College Radio Show in the state three years in a row.
+I am most proud of the many broadcasting awards that our students have won, including being named Radio Station of the Year at the Iowa College Media Awards four years in a row.

 The Cowles Communication Center was dedicated in October 1987.
 The facility contains a television studio, control rooms and editing suites for radio and television; layout and design facilities for journalism; and studio and digital production center for photography.

 The Communication Department has up-to-date equipment to maintain consistency with the technological advances students find outside the college setting.
 Students can feel confident that when they graduate they will have a quality education and the know-how needed to work in the communication industry.

 Go to the Virtual Tour for a photographic look!

 The journalism computer classroom has Macintosh computers for students to use during classroom time and for homework and projects.